Exploring Self-Attention for Crop-type Classification Explainability: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{onitoring} crop fields is a vital task for funding agriculture, and in the European Union (EU), it plays an essential role in the decision process for agricultural subsidization.
-The authorities verify whether the crop type grown on an agricultural parcel matches the farmer's declaration and ensure that certain events, such as mowing and harvesting, occur accordingly in the season.
-In this context, the introduction of the Sentinel missions fostered the development of automated pipelines for efficient crop monitoring based on the freely available Sentinel satellite observations.
-According to the audit report for the usage of new imaging technologies for monitoring agricultural policies, in 2019 several EU members developed machine learning algorithms that utilize time series of Sentinel observations for crop-type classification and detection of various phenological events \cite{new-tech-in-agri-monitoring-4-2020}.
+Monitoring crop fields is a vital task for agriculture, and in the European Union (EU), it plays an essential role in the decision process for agricultural subsidization.
+According to the audit report by the \cite{new-tech-in-agri-monitoring-4-2020}, several EU members already use machine learning algorithms trained on time series of Sentinel observations for crop-type classification and detection of various phenological events.
+In the last years, state-of-the-art approaches for crop-type classification were proposed using transformer encoder models \citep{RUWURM2020421,garnot2020satellite, garnot2022multi}.
+Notwithstanding the accurate crop maps produced by these models, their black-box nature disables a straightforward understanding of the model decision process.
+Yet, for improving trust and enabling broad adoption of such models for agricultural policy making, it is desirable to connect model decisions to common agricultural knowledge \citep{campos2020understanding}.